 Here are the key things you should know about cooling caps:

 - They are most effective when used with taxane-based chemotherapies.
-These are commonly used with cancers of the breast, ovary, prostate, and lung, among others.
-Greater than 70% of patients on taxane-based cancer therapies retain their hair.
+These are common treatments for cancers of the breast, ovary, prostate, lung, and other solid tumors.
+More than 70% of patients on taxane-based cancer therapies retain their hair.

 - Anthracycline-based chemotherapies, commonly used in blood cancers and some breast cancers, also respond to cooling caps.
-Roughly 40% of cancer patients taking anthracyclines for cancer retain their hair.
+Roughly 40% to 55% of cancer patients taking anthracyclines for cancer retain their hair.

-When possible, you’ll want to begin scalp cooling on your first chemotherapy appointment.
-That’s because even one chemo treatment can be enough to trigger hair loss.
+When possible, you’ll want to begin scalp cooling with your first chemotherapy appointment.
+That’s because even one chemo treatment may trigger hair loss.

-For maximum efficacy, plan on extra time to wear the cooling cap at each chemo treatment.
-You’ll need to wear the cap during your infusion, plus up to 45 minutes before and 60-90 minutes after treatment.
+For maximum efficacy, plan on making extra time to wear the cooling cap at each chemo treatment.
+You’ll need to wear the cap during your infusion, up to 45 minutes before your infusion, and 60 to 90 minutes after it.

 There are no known long-term risks of using a cooling cap.
-Common side effects from using a cooling cap during chemo include:
+Common side effects of using a cooling cap during chemo include:

 - Numbness of the scalp.

-Cooling caps are not for everyone, but the psychological benefits can be compelling.
-Cancer treatment-related hair loss is usually temporary, but it can be distressing while it lasts.
-Keeping most of your hair while going through cancer treatment can be a real boost.
+Cooling caps are not for everyone, but their potential for psychological benefits is compelling.
+Cancer treatment-related hair loss is usually temporary but can cause some distress while it lasts.
+Keeping most of your hair while going through cancer treatment can prove a real boost.

 If you’d like to try a cooling cap during chemotherapy, talk to your oncologist during treatment planning.
-Cooling caps are available at UPMC Hillman Cancer Center s in Harrisburg, Mechanicsburg, and Williamsport.
+Cooling caps are available at UPMC Hillman Cancer Centers in Harrisburg, Mechanicsburg, Coudersport, Wellsboro, and Williamsport.